Oftentimes, games will try to prevent the notion of Linear Warriors, Quadratic Wizards

 - Advance Guardian Heroes has an interesting version of this.
 Throughout the game, you're pitted against the main characters from the first game, and upon beating them they lend you their soul, offering a massive stat boost.
 However, said stat boosts get taken away frequently (whenever you fight one of the heroes, first you have to beat them, and then the souls you've collected so far are taken away and turned back into the characters they belong to, and then you have to fight them all over again all at once) and in the final boss fight they're permanently taken away one by one, so if you aren't still leveling up these boosted stats you'll be in for a world of hurt.

 Non Video-Game Examples

-While Scrubs obviously enough is not a video game, Ed's character arc in season 8 messes with tropes in a way that illustrates this trope.
-Ed starts out Brilliant, but Lazy, satisfied with where he is.
+- Ed's character arc in season 8 of Scrubs messes with tropes in a way that illustrates this trope.
+Ed starts out Brilliant but Lazy, satisfied with where he is.
 However, none of the other interns are.
 So while Ed is off trolling Lost fansites, the other interns are actually getting better to the point where Ed is left in the dust.
 When he completely fails at bettering himself in Dr. Cox's eyes, Cox doesn't hesitate in firing him and replacing him with a better intern.

 - In Kashi Mashi, Hazumu is this for Yasuna until the end of the series.
 Yasuna had a weird condition where she was unable to see men, then later it got worse when she also lost the ability to see women as well.
 But Hazumu, using The Power of Love, manages to clear her selective blindness, and in the following OVA she rejects Hazumu yet again so that she could stand on her own from that point on.